bvlourenco/bvlourenco/README.md

 ## Hi there! <img src="assets/Hi.gif" width="30">

 I am Bernardo Lourenço.
-Currently, I'm taking my Master's degree in Computer Science and Engineering in [Instituto Superior Técnico](https://tecnico.ulisboa.pt/en/).
-I'm an open source advocate and I love learning new technologies 😃.
+I'm a Trainee Mobile Engineer at [Farfetch](https://www.farfetch.com/), in the iOS team.
+I'm an open-source advocate, and I love learning new technologies 😃.

 You can contact me through: